 There’s just nothing like watching those little green tendrils poking up from the soil!
 I grow as much of my own food as I can, but I have neither the acreage nor the time to grow everything myself.
-It’s also just not always necessary (I don’t need to grow my own mangoes, but I do like one every once in awhile).
+It’s also just not always necessary (I don’t need to grow my own mangoes, but I do like one every once in a while).
 So, for the foods I don’t grow myself, I rely on the local farmers market.

-I strongly suggest you become a regular visitor of your own local farmers market.
+I strongly suggest you become a regular visitor to your own local farmers market.
 To help you plan your weekly shopping trip, I’ve put together the following guide to show you what you might find in season right now, how to use the foods in your cooking, why they’re good for you, and how to select for ripeness.

 Depending on where you live and how your growing season is going, this list will obviously vary.

 Here’s what’s in season in the Northern United States in May